Escaping the Power of Rationality: Surrealism and the Uncanny

 When principal actors (including musicians) enter the performance L-shaped stage from the left side, the ritual of time is ceremonial and paused.
-The curtain is slowly lifted and their body movement is unharried and still.
-The embodiment of stiffness combined with a sense of levitation from the floor (especially when feet are hidden) redifines the concept of camera in slow-motion.
+The curtain is slowly lifted and their body movement is unhurried and still.
+The embodiment of stiffness combined with a sense of levitation from the floor (especially when feet are hidden) redefines the concept of camera in slow-motion.
 It becomes frozen-frame Time.

 Pictured above, Noh stage at Kanzekaikan Theatre, Kyoto after performance